flyingmachine/brave-clojure-web/content/organization.md

 ### The relationship between file paths and namespace names

-To kill to birds with one stone (or feed two birds with one seed, depending on how much of a hippie you are), our example will be used to catch the pesky international cheese thief by mapping the locations of his heists.
+To kill two birds with one stone (or feed two birds with one seed, depending on how much of a hippie you are), our example will be used to catch the pesky international cheese thief by mapping the locations of his heists.
 Run the following: